U Thong district

-U Thong (อู่ทอง, /th/) is the district (amphoe) in the western part of Suphan Buri province, north of Bangkok.
+U Thong (อู่ทอง, /th/) is a district (amphoe) in the western part of Suphan Buri province, north of Bangkok.
+The ancient city of U Thong lies within it and was occupied for many centuries before the Dvaravati period.
+The district was created in 1905 as Chorakhe Sam Phan, renamed U Thong in 1939, and its office was moved to the ancient city in 1944.

 History

-Bronze double denarius of the Gallic Roman emperor Victorinus (269-271 CE) found at U Thong.
+Bronze double denarius of the Gallic Roman emperor Victorinus (269–271 CE), discovered in the U Thong archaeological area and now housed in the U Thong National Museum.

 Statue of Phra Chao U-Thong (founder of Ayutthaya) in Amphoe U Thong, Suphan Buri Province.

-Higham states, "U-Thong was occupied for many centuries prior to the development of the Dvaravati state.
-Radiocarbon determinations from the sites of U-Thong and Chansen suggest that the transition into complex state societies in the Chao Phraya basin took place between about 300-600 AD."
-A copper inscription from the mid-7th century states, "Sri Harshavarman, grandson of Ishanavarman, having expanded his sphere of glory, obtained the lion throne through regular succession," and mentions gifts to a linga.
+Charles Higham reports that U Thong was occupied for many centuries before the Dvaravati state developed, and that radiocarbon determinations from U Thong and Chansen place the transition to complex state societies in the Chao Phraya basin between about 300 and 600 AD.
+A copper inscription of the mid-7th century reads, "Sri Harshavarman, grandson of Ishanavarman, having expanded his sphere of glory, obtained the lion throne through regular succession", and mentions gifts to a linga.
 The site includes a moat, 1,690 by 840 m, and the Pra Paton caitya.
+Brick collected at the ancient city is about 28 by 14 by 8 cm, was tempered with rice chaff or rice husk ash, and was made from deposits laid down by a fast river.

-It also became the origin of the Ayutthaya Kingdom, as the first King of Ayutthaya, Ramathibodi, was prince of U Thong when the city was struck by an epidemic, prompting him to relocate east and found Ayutthaya.
+Damrong Rajanubhab recorded a local tradition that Ramathibodi, the first king of the Ayutthaya Kingdom, ruled at U Thong until an epidemic emptied the town, and that he then moved east and founded his new capital.

 U Thong district was created with the name Chorakhe Sam Phan in 1905.
 In 1939 the district was renamed U Thong.
 In 1944, the government moved the centre of the district from Ban Chorakhe Sam Phan to the area of the ancient city.

 Geography

-Neighbouring districts are (from the north clockwise): Don Chedi, Mueang Suphan Buri, Bang Pla Ma, Song Phi Nong of Suphan Buri Province; Lao Khwan, Huai Krachao, and Phanom Thuan of Kanchanaburi province.
+Neighbouring districts are (from the north clockwise): Don Chedi, Mueang Suphan Buri, Bang Pla Ma, Song Phi Nong of Suphan Buri province; Lao Khwan, Huai Krachao, and Phanom Thuan of Kanchanaburi province.
+The ancient city of U Thong stands on the west bank of the Chorakhe Sam Phan, about 30 km from the town of Suphan Buri.